variousauthors/the-valley/NEXTSTEPS.md

        so that we can more easily insert remove graphics from the master without having to change _too_ much

+BLOG
+- I am putting a cave at a distance from the start that the player can reasonably reach on their first breave journey out, in either direction.
+Something to aim for with some information in it

 BUGS
 - [] boat displays over the top half of the battle screen